BC Gov seeks to seize two properties they say are connected to cannabis trafficking

 | David Brown

-The government is seeking to seize two properties connected to the business it says are connected to finds from illegal drug trafficking.
+The government is seeking to seize two properties connected to the business that it says are connected to finds from illegal drug trafficking.

 The province’s director of civil forfeiture says All Out Customs & Collision Ltd. in Kelowna is a front operation that does not conduct any legitimate business.

-Madore has a previous cannabis-related arrest from 2012, when he was found on a logging road with $100,000 in cash and 20 kilograms of cannabis.
+Madore has a previous cannabis-related arrest from 2012 when he was found on a logging road with $100,000 in cash and 20 kilograms of cannabis.
 Those charges were later downgraded to possession, a conditional sentence, and a fine, but police contend he is a “high-level” cannabis trafficker.

 The BC Civil Forfeiture Office contends that one of the properties it wants to seize, Madore’s home, was purchased with the proceeds of crime, along with his All Out Customs business and property.